Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 General Information Bulletin and schedule

-The General Information Bulletin contains specific directives, guidelines and procedures of the Diploma Examination Program.
+The General Information Bulletin (PDF, 1.3 MB) contains specific directives, guidelines and procedures of the Diploma Examination Program.

 The following forms are used for the administration of diploma exams and field tests:

-- Application to Establish a Distance Learning Special Writing Centre (PDF, 210 KB)
+- Application to Serve as a Special Writing Centre Supervisor (PDF, 323 KB)

-- Teacher Confirmation of Student Readiness to Write (Distance Learning) (PDF, 228 KB)
+- Teacher Confirmation of Student Readiness to Write (PDF, 508 KB)

 Examinee appeal forms